 There are many different leadership styles – democratic, visionary, commanding and more.
 There is no one-size-fits-all definition of a leader that will work for every company and every situation.
 A startup experiencing high growth will need different skills than an established, hierarchical business.
 A collaborative environment will need different skills than a top-down structure.

 Make a list of the qualities you want, including both soft and hard skills, which can include qualities like being adaptable to change, inspiring others, excellent public speaking or sales abilities and being innovative and forward-thinking.
 This is your starting point for leadership development – the employees you enroll in the program should have these skills.

 Identifying leadership potential within your organization isn’t always easy.
 It can be tempting to focus on technical skills or educational background because these are easy to see and quantify.
 However, high-performing employees don’t always become great leaders.
 A few key leadership skills you can look for to identify potential leaders include:

 Effective communication isn’t just about delegating.
 In fact, we spend about 45% of our communication time listening.
 Can you identify good listeners on your team?

 Is there someone on your team who has a good rapport with other team members?
 Who do your team members go to when they have a problem or need help?
 This person is most likely a natural leader.

-What is leadership development if not creating the next generation of employees to carry on your company vision and purpose?
+What is a leadership development program if not an opportunity to create the next generation of employees to carry on your company vision and purpose?
 Find employees who truly live your company’s core values and give them a chance to shine.

 4. Set goals and measure results

 Don’t just throw potential leaders into a new role and call it a day.
 “Setting goals is the first step in turning the invisible into the visible,” as Tony says.
-Every leadership development program needs concrete SMART goals in order to measure progress and determine whether your employees are succeeding – and therefore whether you are seeing a return on your professional development investment.
+Every leadership development program needs concrete SMART goals in order to measure progress and determine whether your employees are succeeding.
+For example:

 - Completing a workshop or seminar